 Dredging shell has the potential to cause a variety of environmental consequences.
-During dredging, organisms occupying the existing shoal habitat would be affected, water quality in the area of dredging would be altered, and recreational use of the shoal would be displaced.
+During dredging, organisms occupying the existing shoal habitat would be affected, water quality in the area of dredging would be altered, and recreational use of the shoal would be displaced in the vicinity of the active dredge.
 Once shell has been dredged, the size and shape of the shoal will be altered, which could result in changes in use of the shoal by fish and other biota and possible changes in the characteristics of substrate in the dredged area.
-The following sections address the possible effects on each of the potentially affected elements of the environment of Man-O-War shoal.
+The following sections address the possible effects.